Charlotte-St/e-commerce-back-end/README.md

 ## Description

+This app allows users to manage products, tags, and categories for an e-commerce site on the back end using API calls.
+A user can get data, add data, update data, and delete data from tables of products, tags, and categories.

 ## Installation

 This app requires the installation of Node.js and NPM.
 Additionally, Express, Sequelize, dotenv, and pg are dependencies.
 A PostgreSQL database is used for this project.